-Last month when Erin and I were in Bermuda, we sat down and talked for a few hours with a talented musician.
+Last month when I was in Bermuda, I talked for a few hours with a talented musician.
 Since I was curious, I asked him, “Why is it that some people can sing so well, while other people sing very poorly?
 Is it just a difference in natural inborn talent?”

 It immediately struck me that this is a great analogy for why some people struggle so much when trying to apply the Law of Attraction.
 The vibration they believe they’re putting out doesn’t match what they’re actually putting out.
 What they perceive in their heads isn’t what other people perceive coming from them.